Cars and Drivers

 Mliu92 / Wikimedia Commons

-Morgan Stanley downgraded Rivian’s stock to “equal weight,” which usually translates into a low rating of “hold.”
+Morgan Stanley downgraded Rivian’s stock to Equal Weight, which usually translates into a low rating of Hold.
 However, the company’s long-term prospects are battering the stock.

-The most recent disappointment was a deal with VW.
-Those who did not read the fine print believed the huge German car company had made a $5 million investment.
+The most recent disappointment was a deal with Volkswagen.
+Those who did not read the fine print believed the huge German car company had made a $5 billion investment.
 However, the deal explanation read, “Volkswagen Group to invest an initial $1 billion in Rivian, with up to $4 billion in planned additional investment for a total expected deal size of $5 billion.”
 VW is having deep trouble of its own, including its EV ventures.

 Investors ignore promotions like the long “Shareholder Letter,” which primarily boasts about Rivian’s technology advances.
 The advances only matter if Rivian is in business, and it may not be for long.